-The Hospital derived 97.4 percent of its total operating revenues from net patient service revenues.
+The Hospital derived 98.2 percent of its total operating revenues from net patient service revenues.
 Such revenues include revenues from the Medicare and Medicaid programs, patients or their third-party carriers who pay for care in the Hospital's facilities.
-The decrease in other operating revenues is the result of a drop in Emergency Medical Service contributions.

-The Hospital derived 97.7 percent of its total operating revenues from net patient service revenues.
+The Hospital derived 97.8 percent of its total operating revenues from net patient service revenues.
 Such revenues include revenues from the Medicare and Medicaid programs, patients or their third-party carriers who pay for care in the Hospital's facilities.
-The decrease in other operating revenues is the result of a drop in Emergency Medical Service contributions.

-The following table represents the relative percentage of gross charges billed for patient services by payor for the fiscal years ended September 30, 2018, 2017 and 2016:
+The following table represents the relative percentage of gross charges billed for patient services by payor for the fiscal years ended September 30, 2019, 2018 and 2017:

-Fiscal Year 2018 Fiscal Year 2017 Fiscal Year 2016
+Fiscal Year 2019 Fiscal Year 2018 Fiscal Year 2017

-Medicare 48% 46% 44%
+Medicare 46% 48% 46%

-Medicaid 21 23 23
+Medicaid 21 21 23

-Other 31 31 33
+Other 33 31 31

 Total gross charges 100% 100% 100%